 What do markets themselves suggest about the road ahead?
-A glance at the path of oil prices over the last few months certainly doesn’t project confidence for a strong rebound.
+From our perspective at the end of April, a glance at the path of oil prices over the last few months certainly doesn’t project confidence for a strong rebound.
 The West Texas Intermediate oil price turned negative — a first — as its May 2020 contract neared expiration, and the June contract slid to between $10 and $20 per barrel at the end of April.

 Low (and negative) prices imply that storage capacity has gotten full as demand plummeted during lockdown.
 The U.S. Energy Information Administration’s (EIA) April 2020 Short-Term Energy Outlook estimated “that the 2020 build could add 1.6 billion barrels to global inventories, which would fill them at or near their estimated full storage capacity levels.”

-The EIA doesn’t see demand begin to cut into inventories until fourth-quarter 2020, and that assumes global consumption returns close to its long-term level starting in the third quarter (see Exhibit 1).
+The EIA doesn’t see demand begin to cut into inventories until fourth-quarter 2020, and that assumes global consumption returns close to its long-term level starting in the third quarter (Download the PDF to see exhibit).

 Interest rates also reflect considerable economic uncertainty.
 After falling sharply in late February and early March, long-term U.S. Treasury rates bounced into the second half of March.
-They have inched lower again in recent weeks.
-Long-term rates generally decline as economic conditions soften, so a flattening yield curve — anchored near zero on the short end—suggests there’s still great uncertainty about the economic road ahead.
+Thereafter, they inched lower again through the end of April.
+Long-term rates generally decline as economic conditions soften, so a flattening yield curve — anchored near zero on the short end — suggests there’s still great uncertainty about the economic road ahead.

-Projections for the spread and fallout from COVID-19 have been subject to revision in recent weeks.
-First, they declined as the public adhered to social distancing and lockdown measures at a greater-than-expected rate.
-Then, as epidemiological models moved through their peaks and the narrative rolled on to the timing of re-opening society, policies were forced to follow — loosening restrictions and pushing projections back upward.
+Projections for the spread and fallout from COVID-19 have been subject to revision in recent weeks.1 First, they declined as the public adhered to social distancing and lockdown measures at a greater-than-expected rate.
+Then, as epidemiological models moved through their peaks and the narrative rolled on to the timing of reopening society, policies were forced to follow — loosening restrictions and pushing projections back upward.